GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Operating inference infrastructure within EU territorial boundaries

-- Providing contractual guarantees on data handling and processor relationships
+- Providing contractual guarantees on data handling and processor relationships (Article 28)

 Why EU hosting matters for compliance